 After hours of driving you final pull onto the A.C.
 Expressway or enter into Pleasantville, Galloway, Northfield or Absecon on Route 9.
 In any case, you know that you are close to your destination and you are eager to get out of the car and start having fun.
 Maybe you are distracted by the fun you art anticipating or perhaps the road is empty and you simply want to get there.
 But, as you approach or cross into Atlantic City you see flashing lights in your rear-view mirror and a voice blaring over a bullhorn orders you to “SLOW DOWN AND PULL OVER.”

-For many people who head to Atlantic City the above scenario is not merely a possibility, it was reality.
+For many people who head to Atlantic City the above scenario is not merely a possibility, it was a reality.
 The towns surrounding Atlantic City and even the city itself is known to aggressively crack down on drivers who appear to be driving in excess of the speed limit.
 If you are driving significantly over the limit, severe penalties can apply including the loss of one’s driving privileges.

 For many people living in and around New Jersey, losing one’s ability to drive can also mean losing the ability to live the life they have built due to transportation concerns that once seemed impossible.
-If you are facing allegations for speeding or reckless or careless driving the experienced lawyers of the Law Firm of John J. Zarych can fight to protect your ability to drive and to mitigate the other potential penalties you face.
+If you are facing allegations for speeding or reckless or careless driving the experienced New Jersey traffic lawyers of the Law Firm of John J. Zarych can fight to protect your ability to drive and to mitigate the other potential penalties you face.